yazanabdulhafez/reading-notes/class-10.md

 JSBin.com, JSFiddle. com, or
 Dabbl et. corn) and then post a link to it from the forum.
-6. STRIP IT BACK:Remove parts of code, and strip it down to the minimum you need.
+6. STRIP IT BACK : Remove parts of code, and strip it down to the minimum you need.
 You can do this either by removing the code altogether, or by just commenting it out using multi-line comments
-7. EXPLAINING THE CODE:Programmers often report
-finding a solution to a problem while explaining the code to someone else.
+7. EXPLAINING THE CODE : Programmers often report finding a solution to a problem while explaining the code to someone else.